The Impact Of The European Chicken Commitment

 *Thinning involves removing a proportion of the flock for earlier slaughter.
 Farmers often use it even though the ECC discourages it.

-Environmental impacts were measured using a life cycle assessment tracking the production chain from the breeding stage to the slaughterhouse gate.
-The researchers measured food safety by calculating the amount of antibiotics administered (“defined daily dosages”) to conventional versus slower-growing flocks.
-Both the environmental impacts and antibiotic use were based on data just from the Netherlands, not the other five countries.
+For economic impacts, the researchers accounted for farm-level costs, as well as for the costs of slaughtering and processing the birds into meat.
+Environmental impacts were analyzed using a lifecycle assessment from the breeding stage to the slaughterhouse gate.
+The researchers measured food safety by calculating the amount of antibiotics administered (“defined daily dosages”) on farm to conventional versus slower-growing flocks.

 Switching to the ECC standard significantly increases the cost of producing meat across all analyzed countries.
-On average, the production costs of the conventional system vary between 99 cents in Poland and 107 cents in Germany per kilogram of live weight.
-In contrast, ECC production costs range from 117 cents in Poland to 127 cents in Germany.
-When averaged across all six countries, the transition to ECC results in a 18.5% increase in costs at the farm level, a 16% increase after slaughter, and a 19% increase after further processing into consumer meat products.
+On average, the production costs of the conventional system varied between 99 cents in Poland and 107 cents in Germany per kilogram of live weight.
+In contrast, ECC production costs ranged from 117 cents in Poland to 127 cents in Germany.
+When averaged across all six countries, transitioning to the ECC resulted in an 18.5% increase in costs at the farm level, a 16% increase after slaughter, and a 19% increase after further processing into consumer meat products.

 The researchers identified three primary drivers for these higher costs.
-Feed costs rise because slower-growing birds have a higher feed conversion rate, meaning they require more feed to reach the same weight as conventional birds.
-For example, the rate for Redbro birds was 14% higher than for Ross 308 birds.
-Housing and labor costs also increase because the lower stocking densities increase these costs per bird.
+Lower stocking densities increase housing and labor costs per bird, while feed costs rise because slower-growing breeds have a higher feed conversion rate, meaning they require more feed to reach the same weight as conventional breeds.
+For example, the feed conversion rate for Redbro birds was 14% higher than for Ross 308 birds.

 While the ECC improves the welfare of individual chickens, it generally results in a higher environmental footprint per kilogram of live weight.
-Total greenhouse gas emissions, including those from land use change, were 6% higher for ECC at the farm level compared to conventional systems.
-After slaughter, this increase rose to 7%, and after processing, 11%.
+Total greenhouse gas emissions, including those from land use change, were 6% higher at the farm level for ECC systems compared to conventional systems.
+After slaughter, they were 7% higher, and after processing, 11% higher.
 This can be attributed to the higher feed conversion rate of slower-growing birds.

 Land use and nutrient excretion also saw significant increases.
 Land use, which is tied to the production of feed ingredients, was 14% higher per kilogram of meat for ECC birds due to their higher total feed intake.